Ex parte Young: Background

 The state of Minnesota passed laws limiting what railroads could charge in that state and established severe penalties, including fines and jail for violators.
-Some shareholders of Northern Pacific Railway filed a lawsuit in the United States Circuit Court for the District of Minnesota asserting that the laws were unconstitutional as violating the Due Process Clause of the Fourteenth Amendment, as well as the Dormant Commerce Clause.
+The railroad shareholders alleged that the Minnesota railroad rate laws violated the Fourteenth Amendment by establishing confiscatory rates that deprived the railroads of property without due process of law and denied them the equal protection of the laws.
+They also argued that the statutes' severe penalties prevented the railroads from obtaining judicial review because neither the companies nor their employees could risk violating the laws to challenge their constitutionality.
 The shareholders sued the railroads to prevent them from complying with the law.
 They also sued Edward T. Young, the Attorney General of Minnesota, to prevent him from enforcing the law.